HL7/fhir-saner/input/pagecontent/definitions.md

 [Delete this content or figure out where to put it](#todo)

 Definitions are critical during times of crisis.
-Knowing and understanding these definitions enables the implementors of this specification to operate from a common understanding of meaning, and those using the data produced from those implementations to respond accordingly.
+Knowing and understanding these definitions enables the implementers of this specification to operate from a common understanding of meaning, and those using the data produced from those implementations to respond accordingly.